 For information on outside scholarships, please visit our cultural and identity center pages.

 The Access, Opportunity and Success Scholars Program offers a $2,000 award to student recipients each semester, which may be renewed upon successful completion of scholar requirements (contingent upon funding).
 Student scholars complete the Dragon Success Plan each semester, which provides students with the opportunity to receive holistic advising from their assigned staff advisor, connect with faculty, and get involved in the campus community.
 The graduation rate for students in the AOS Scholars Program is 83 percent.

 Interested in learning about some of our previous Scholars Program recipients?
 Check out our Scholar Profiles.

-The application deadline to be considered for fall semester 2019 is May 15, 2019.
+The application deadline to be considered for fall semester 2019 is CLOSED.

 2019 AOS Scholars Program Application